-Certain minor reclassifications have been made to the financial statements for the first quarter of 2007 in order for them to conform to the presentation of the financial statements for the first quarter of 2008.
+Certain minor reclassifications have been made to the financial statements for the second quarter and first half of 2007 in order for them to conform to the presentation of the financial statements for the second quarter and first half of 2008.
 These reclassifications have no effect on the accumulated deficit or net loss previously reported.